oussamasf/samyaza/README.md

 ## Usage

-The usage of the flix-flex API is thoroughly documented in Postman and Swagger.
+The usage of the Samyaza API is thoroughly documented in Postman and Swagger.

 Swagger: http://host:port/api